lfcipriani/www.talleye.com/content/posts/cross-platform-productivity-with-terminal.md

 ![](https://hackernoon.com/hn-images/1*iNuopBPG1Mr77jepxm_Ddw.png)

-Screenshot of Alfred in action.
+_Above a screenshot of Alfred in action._

 The way they work is simple.
 After a global keyboard shortcut is hit by the user, they can type commands to: